-of positively-led, bold electronic music.
-Fast forward several years and the pair now find themselves riding high on a wave of hype and success, as exclusive recording artists to the Smash The House imprint and most enviably, official protégées of the world-renowned brothers.
-But amidst this family-like affair, Wolfpack- also known as Steve and Ruben to their nearest and dearest – have watched their production work surge across the globe, catching the attention of fans, critics and peers alike.
+With the quartet all collectively hailing from the town of Willebroek, Antwerp, the label bosses re-kindled their childhood friendship with local natives Wolfpack, through a love of positively led, bold electronic music.
+Fast forward several years and the pair now find themselves riding high on a wave of hype and success, as recording artists to the Smash The House imprint and most enviably, official protégées of the world-renowned brothers, which has led to releases on some of dance music’s biggest labels such as Hardwell’s Revealed Recordings and the globally renowned Dim Mak, thanks to the high praise from Dimitri Vegas & Like Mike.
+But amidst this family-like affair, Wolfpack- also known as Steve and Ruben to their nearest and dearest – have watched their production work surge, catching the attention of fans, critics and peers alike.

 By uniting their music, fans and ultimately themselves as artists, together as one single entity, Wolfpack believe that their name reflects this group of friends that continues to grow every day, by believing in helping each other and living life and not conforming to crowds – but leading rather than following the herd – Wolfpack demonstrate the ultimate unstoppable qualities that their music can manifest itself into.
 Their rise in 2014 was so astronomical, Wolfpack debuted in DJ Mag’s Top 100 DJs poll at a well-received #84 position, a win they described as “unreal”, though certainly not eluding the worthy expectations from industry insiders and ravers alike.